Ellen Wright Clayton: Career

-From 1988 she served as Vanderbilt University faculty member and since that time has published two books and over 150 peer-reviewed articles relating to law, medicine and public health.
+From 1988, Wright Clayton served as Vanderbilt University faculty member and since that time has published two books and over 150 peer-reviewed articles relating to law, medicine and public health.
 She serves on the advisory board panel of both the National Institutes of Health and Human Genome Organisation.
-In 2006, she was elected to IOM and three years later became its council member.
-In 2012, she began her three-year term as its BPH chairwoman.
+In 2006, she was elected to Institute of Medicine and three years later became its council member.

+In 2012, she began her three-year term as the Bachelor of Philosophy chairwoman at Vanderbilt University.
 Since November 6, 2013, she has served as Nashville Business Journal editor.
 Currently she teaches in both medical and law schools and is a director of Vanderbilt's Center for Genetics and Health Policy.

-Awards and honours

-Clayton is a fellow of both AAAS and American Pediatric Society.
+Clayton is a fellow of American Association for the Advancement of Science and American Pediatric Society.
+She was elected a fellow of the American College of Medical Informatics in 2023.

 Personal life

 On Sundays she sang in a choir.